verriterri/contentlify/ContentMaxer-Cursor-Build-Plan.md

 - Blog has overview → Product is deep dive guide
 - Blog explains concept → Product is done-for-you templates

-Return 5-10 ideas as JSON array."
+Return EXACTLY 5 ideas as JSON array, ranked from best to worst."

 Return type:
 {